-Reframing How We Think, Feel and Act towards ageing and older persons is the theme for Positive Ageing Week 2022 which seeks to challenge negative stereotypes about ageing and older people.
+The theme of PAW 2025 will carry on the theme of Challenging Ageism- Reframing How We Think, Feel and Act towards aging and older persons.
 Positive Ageing Week is an Age Action initiative to promote the agency of older people and to celebrate the contribution they make to our families, workplaces, communities and society as a whole.
 For 20 years individuals, groups, local authorities and businesses have been organising events to mark Positive Ageing Week.

 Age Action will be announcing details of events to mark the day in the coming weeks.